simbo1905/simple-record-store/readme.md

 1. Uses a `HashMap` to index record headers by key.
 1. Uses a `TreeMap` to index record headers by the offset of the record data within the file.
 1. Uses a `ConcurrentSkipList` to record which records have free space sorted by the size of the free space.
-1. Has no dependencies.
-It supports Java8 and will move to Java11 when GraalVM does AOT compilation of Java11.
+1. Has no dependencies outside of the JDK and uses `java.logging` aka JUL for logging.
 1. Is thread safe.
 It uses an internal lock to protected all public methods.
 1. Uses an in-memory HashMap to cache record headers by key.
 A record header is the key and compact metadata such as the the offset, data and checksum.
 This makes locating a record by key is an `O(1)` lookup.